Ruban2205/ethical-hacking/README.md

 - SQL Injection using Burp Suite
 - Cross Site Scripting (XSS)
 - Denial of Service Attack
-- cReating Payload using Metasploit
+- Creating Payload using Metasploit

 **Content Yet to be added**